Entity class operations using the Organization service

-When you create an entity you can also define a set of related entity records to create in the same operation.
-More information: Create related entities in one operation
+When you create an entity record (table row) you can also define a set of related entity records to create in the same operation.
+More information: Create related table rows in one operation

-If you include related entities in the results, you can also update values on those related entities and include them when you update the entity.
-More information: Update related entities in one operation
+If you include related entity records in the results, you can also update values on those related records and include them when you update the entity record.
+More information: Update related table rows in one operation